 Spencer was born and raised in Auburn, Alabama.
 After graduating high school, Spencer took 6 months off to hike the Appalachian Trail from Georgia to Maine to scratch his constant itch for being surrounded by nature and beautiful mountains.
 Upon his return home, he attended Auburn University to study Social Science Education.
 He graduated in May 2014 from Auburn University’s College of Education.
 When he was 12 years old his parents took him to a kayaking class on the mighty Coosa River and from then on Spencer devoted much of his energy and free time to whitewater kayaking.
 With over 10 years of experience, his Kayak has led him to many beautiful places in pursuit of the best rivers across the United States.
 Spencer has been a level-3 ACA certified kayak instructor since 2011.
 Teaching whitewater kayaking through college and raft guiding in the summer fed his passion for working with people in the outdoors.
 After graduating from Auburn, he moved to Durango to teach kayaking in an effort to pursue the pristine class V canyons in the San Juan and Weminuche Mountains.
 Finding the CTA campus following a run down the Bakers Box section of the Animas, his interest was sparked.
 Following some research of the school’s ideals and a formal campus visit, he saw Timberline as a great fit for his passions of education and mountain culture.
 Spencer is very excited to start his education career at CTA and to work with the students both in and out of the classroom.

-Richard Hall- College Counseling Contact Me
+Clifford Cox- College and Career Counseling Contact Me

 Hannah Fox- Math Contact Me